 Each summer, Spalding low residency MFA students and faculty travel to a different location abroad, where we tailor our rich residency to include the literary and cultural highlights of our locale.

 Summer residencies begin in late June or July and are paired with an extended independent study that ends in March.
-We’ve studied in Paris, London, Barcelona, Buenos Aires, and many other locales.
+We’ve studied in Paris, London, Rome, Buenos Aires, and many other locales.
 This video tells the story of our summer 2015 residency in Greece.

 Curriculum & Culture